 Maybe a little tough to realize these compressed and small on your iPhone screen.
 If you are on a computer try double clicking on an image.
 They'll get bigger.

 There are 10 total.
-I will put them up on the gallery page on the site soon.
+They are now on the site: Poucha Pond.
 Want to see the real things?
-Worth your while.
 Email me: firstname.lastname@example.org